Clinical Pathway for Child with Suspected Preseptal or Orbital Cellulitis

 - Antibiotic Recommendations

-More frequent exams as clinically indicated, EPIC Images
+More frequent exams as indicated, obtain images for Epic

 - Tolerating PO intake